As an Occupational Therapist you can work with people of all ages on the activities they want or need to do.

 International Opportunities

-Our university and programs pride ourselves on our international opportunities for experiential learning.
-We regularly engage in interprofessional and intraprofessional abroad trips to Haiti and Morocco for course credit.
+Shenandoah University and the OT programs pride ourselves on our international opportunities for experiential learning.
+We regularly engage in interprofessional and intraprofessional abroad trips to places such as Spain, Ecuador, and Morocco for course credit.
 We are always open to new opportunities for expanding our collaborations abroad.
+Learn more about international opportunities at Shenandoah University.

 Related Programs

-This program is for individuals who have a bachelor’s degree.
+This program is for individuals who have a bachelor’s degree and are interested in obtaining an OTD.

 Post Professional Doctor of Occupational Therapy (OTD) – Online